Vafali/Development-of-Deep-Reinforcement-Learning-policy-in-a-Parking-simulated-environment/README.md

 ## Contributions and Collaborations

 If you're interested in contributing to this project or collaborating on further developments, please follow the guidelines in the "Contributing" section of this README.
-We welcome contributions and ideas from the community to enhance and expand the capabilities of this autonomous parking system.
+I welcome contributions and ideas from the community to enhance and expand the capabilities of this autonomous parking system.

 ## Acknowledgments